proprietary/cftc-cot-viewer/README.rst

 Try it out!
 -----------

-👉 Live at `cot.libhack.so <https://cot.libhack.so>`_
+👉  Live at `cot.libhack.so <https://cot.libhack.so>`_  👈

 Features
 --------

 - Multiple charts dissecting the data in multiple ways:
    - Net positions: Long Positions minus Short Positions
    - Net positioning charts divided by percentage of total open interest
    - Net positioning charts z-scored with a lookback period you can tune with a slider
    - All three types of reports by the CFTC: Traders in Financial Futures (for e.g., bond and stock index futures), Disaggregated (for agricultural and natural resource commodities), Legacy (all of the above but in a different format)
    - Visualize changes in positioning over time.
 You can check how, for example, Leveraged Funds changed positioning on 10Y Treasury futures in the past 2 weeks, 26 weeks, ...
 - Emphasis on net position (longs minus shorts)
 - Charts with oscillators showing the degree to which one group of traders is positioned
 - Normalizing lookback periods with Z-scores, Min-Max Scaling, Robust Scaling, Percentile Scaling
 - Some price charts integrated into charts where available (public domain sources)
 - Entirely client-side.
 Caches COT data to your browser storage to limit requests to the CFTC's API.
+- There is no server-side software required to run, which is great for maintainability and longevity of this project.
 - Free and open source software!

 Alternatives